Code-Screen/Code-Screen.github.io/docs/creating-lib-test.md

 <br>

-You can also set the deadline & time limit for the test and select whether a video recording is required from the candidate to explain their solution.
-Please read <a href="https://code-screen.github.io/Candidate-Video-Docs" target="_blank">here</a> for more details on video recordings.
+You can then set the deadline & time limit for the test.
+You can also select whether a <a href="https://code-screen.github.io/Candidate-Video-Docs" target="_blank">video recording</a> is required from the candidate to explain their solution and if you want to <a href="https://code-screen.github.io/docs/#/anonymizing-candidates" target="_blank">anonymize candidate</a> details.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>